Classic Wild Lettuce Tincture

 Our classic tincture currently comes in 4, 8, and 16 fluid ounce sizes.

 Maceration is the process by which an herb is cut into small pieces and placed into a solvent which can absorb its natural constituents.
 Wild lettuce extracts very well in a combination of alcohol and water.
 We use 1kg of wild lettuce with 10 liters of alcohol and water.
-After several months it is drained and then reduced under a vacuum at room temperature to 25% of its volume until all the alcohol is removed.
-We then add enough alcohol to bring it to 40%.
+After several months it is drained and filtered.
+We make sure that the alcohol content is right around 37.5%.
+This helps to maintain the flavor and sweet aroma without overpowering it with excessive amounts of alcohol.

 Ingredients: Wild lettuce extract in a 40% alcohol and water solution.